Frequently Asked Questions

 - How do I determine if I am eligible to apply for a scholarship?

-Check our listing of scholarship criteria.
-Every scholarship administered by the Heritage Fund is listed.
+Check our listing of scholarship criteria, available on this website or included on each online application.
+Every scholarship administered by Heritage Fund is listed.
+Due to fluctuating market conditions, not all scholarships may be available annually.
 Criteria may include certain academic requirements, specific majors, financial need, attendance at specific colleges and/or participation in a particular sport or extracurricular activity.
 Please review the criteria for each scholarship carefully.

-In addition to the 59 scholarships that use the Combined Scholarship Application Form, several other scholarships use their own applications.
+In addition to the majority of our scholarships that use the Combined Scholarship Application Form, several other scholarships use their own applications.

 - What steps do I take to complete the application?